Return to Background Page

 Near term notifications:

-1. (If a policy holder) Notify Armed Forces Services Corporation (formerly AAFMAA); Tel: (888) 237-2872.
-If overseas, call collect (703) 528-5444.
-AFSC will assist family in contacting some of agencies listed below.
-Some agencies will have to be contacted by the surviving spouse directly.
+1. (If an AAFMAA policy holder) Notify AAFMAA (800-336-4538) or (888-707-3850) to initiate Survivor Assistance Services and assist family in contacting some of the agencies listed below.
+Some agencies must be contacted by the surviving spouse directly.

 1. (If retired military) Notify Defense Finance and Accounting Service (DFAS) Center.
 This call will generate Survivor Benefit Plan annuity application process and application for arrears in pay.
 Army, Air Force: (800) 321-1080 or (216) 522-5955.